lmc2179/lmc2179.github.io/drafts/bayesian_qa.md

 Posterior:

-$\mu| \sim Beta(\alpha_0 + y, \beta_0 + N - y)\$
+$\underbrace{\mu \mid y, n}_{\text{The posterior of the rate given the data}} \sim \underbrace{Beta(\alpha_0 + y, \beta_0 + N - y)}_{\text{is given by this beta distribution}}$

 That was kind of a lot, so here's a handy little table, which each step of the process

 ## Sidebar: Picking a prior

-> If you're just getting started, the recommended prior of 1/3, 1/3 is probably good enough.
-But using statistics responsibly does mean thinking through all the details of your method, so pinky promise me you'll come back and read this sometime, okay?
+_If you're just getting started, the recommended prior of 1/3, 1/3 is probably good enough.
+But using statistics responsibly does mean thinking through all the details of your method, so pinky promise me you'll come back and read this sometime, okay?_

 A commonly used prior is ... .
-If you think more than one prior
+If you think more than one prior, applies, the safest thing is to try all of them and see how much they change your result.

 Kerman paragraph